Human Performance Research network

 HPRnet also provides a mechanism for setting up studies funded directly by military stakeholders.
 DST anticipates putting out such specific calls for proposals throughout the program.

-The HPRnet symposium is held annually, in conjunction with the Defence Human Sciences Symposium.
+The 2019 HPRnet symposium will be held on 20 November at the University of Canberra, in conjunction with the Defence Human Sciences Symposium.

 To view presentations from the last HPRnet symposium, go to the HPRnet Symposium 2018 web page.